-This course provides an opportunity for students to participate in a performing ensemble.
+The musical ensemble courses provide an opportunity for students to participate in a performing ensemble.
 Emphasis is placed on rehearsing and performing literature appropriate to the mission and goals of the group.
-Upon completion, students should be able to effectively participate in performances presented by the ensemble.
+Students will be expected to participate in performances presented by the ensemble.